 Winter can be a rough time of year for your pet’s paws.
-Not only is the ground frozen, but the salt and chemicals put on the roads can cause pain and discomfort.
+Not only is the ground frozen, but the salt and chemicals put on the roads and sidewalks can cause pain and discomfort.
 Fortunately, there are numerous ways to protect your dog’s paws this winter.

 Make sure your dog is well-groomed during the winter months.
 Keep their nails and the fur between their toe pads trimmed to help prevent ice balls from forming between their pads and toes.